BrynMawrNLP/ml-course/labs/Lab01.md

 3. LaTeX your answers.
 4.
 For the first two approaches, “scan” the pages using a phone (I recommend the app “CamScanner”) to create a single PDF.
 For all approaches, add the final PDF to your Lab 1 on Gradescope.

+This part of the lab should be submitted individually.

 ### Signing out
 For the remaining labs, before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.